Toby Whithouse: Writing

 A long-time comics fan, Whithouse announced via Twitter in May 2019 that he was collaborating with the comics artist Alan Davis as part of Marvel Comics #1000, a project involving multiple creative team-ups for Marvel Comics which celebrated the history of the company.
 The Whithouse/Davis piece published in August 2019 was an illustrated text story featuring the 1979 Marvel UK character Night Raven.

+In June 2023 it was announced that filming had started on The Red King, a mystery series from Whithouse commissioned by the channel Alibi.
+The six-part horror-thriller starring Anjli Mohindra and Jill Halfpenny aired in April 2024.

+Whithouse will helm a 2025 reboot of the popular 1980s detective series Bergerac.